The Role of Learning in Attacking ML-based Network Intrusion Detection: Evaluation

 \section{Evaluation}

-With our framework to train and deploy a lightweight agent to evade NIDS, we evaluate our approach on a combination of NetFlow datasets and ML models.
+With our framework to train and deploy a lightweight agent to evade ML-based NIDS on NetFlow data, we evaluate our approach on a combination of ML models and NetFlow intrusion detection datasets.
 We ask the following: